itboon/ipmi_exporter_docker/README.md

 # Prometheus IPMI Exporter

-This is an example to use [IPMI Exporter](https://github.com/soundcloud/ipmi_exporter).
+This is an example of using Prometheus [IPMI Exporter](https://github.com/soundcloud/ipmi_exporter).

 ## Docker compose file